 utility/pick-up truck type vehicle is necessary to

-unit.
+accommodate the hitch.
 See related

 Compliance Plates and Trailer Weights

 exactly is a tow bar and tow ball and what type do you need?